Seven Ways to Avoid Dull Coats

 If you could see ultraviolet on the rainbow, it would sit just above violet, hence the name.
 While UV rays do some good, like stimulating the body's production of vitamin D, they contain a bit more energy than regular light, so they can do some damage if there's too much exposure — cue your sunburn and your horse's faded coat.

-Keeping your horse in the barn all the time would probably work, but of course this isn't a good idea.
+Keeping your horse in the barn all the time would cut down UV exposure, but this creates a myriad of other problems.
 Some horse owners in very hot regions experiment with turning their horses out overnight and stabling during the day to avoid harsh temperatures.
 A side benefit of this practice is that their horses also avoid daytime UV rays.
 If you suspect UV rays are causing your horse's coat to fade, a simple UV-blocking nylon fly sheet is an easy remedy.
-You could also apply Vetrolin® Shine to your horse's coat, which contains PABA sunscreens to help prevent bleaching and protect the coat from wind, weather, and sun.

 2. Provide good nutrition.